ImSwitch/ImSwitch/README.md

 * It is possible to implement, import and test user-defined scripts in the scripting module.

 * Further documentation is available at [imswitch.readthedocs.io](https://imswitch.readthedocs.io).

+## Contributing

+Read the [contributing section](https://imswitch.readthedocs.io/en/latest/contributing.html) if you want to help us improve and further develop ImSwitch!